 “… all things are made of atoms—little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another.”

 Excellent answer.
-Huh?
+Right?
 Perhaps the best answer for a physicist.

-Seed asked eleven other scientists to answer this question.
+Seed asked 11 other scientists to answer this question.

 Jill Tarter chose to quote Carl Sagan for her answer: